 Seesaw for Schools has a whole host of activities that are essentially pre-created games designed to help students learn.
 One of the tools within that is the draw-and-record option, which is a great way to create your own tasks for students.

 One example is creating a sentence with an essential word missing, or letters.
 These can be left out in a box which the student is then able to fill in using the draw-and-record option.
-This lets them work through tasks and have the end result recorded to refer to as well as to have you go over with them.
+This lets them work through tasks and have the end result recorded to refer to and review.

 The beauty of this tool is that you can adapt it for a whole host of tasks to suit whatever subject you're teaching.